-~ This BLT Pierogi Skillet Dinner is on the table in under 30 minutes!
+~ This BLT Pierogi Skillet Dinner uses just one pan, and is on the table in 30 minutes!
 Pillowy soft pierogies are draped in a creamy, cheesy, alfredo-like sauce and loaded up with vibrant BLT flavors – comfort food with a satisfyingly fresh twist!
 It’s one of those meals that wins little cheers of joy at my house when dinner is announced.
 Bonus: it reheats beautifully, too, so you can even make it ahead for busy evenings! ~

 Pierogi Night will always hold a special place in my heart.
 Ohhhhh … my pierogi glory days …

 Back in college, the dining hall’s “Pierogi Night” was pretty much my idea of dining excellence.
 Lookin’ you straight in the eyes here and totally not kidding.
 I lived for Pierogi Night.
 Waited for it alllllll quarter, so happily circled on the dining hall menu taped to the back of my little dorm room’s door.